zacharyg/scf-brochure-2016S/README.md

-# scf-brochure-2016S
+# StartupCareerFairBrochure
-Startup Career Fair Brochure Spring 2016
+Brochure site for the Startup Career Fair on March 1st, 2016.
+Hosted by [Spark SC](http://sparksc.org/).